GSA-TTS/gitlab-ci-rails-template/doc/compliance/README.md

 The UML source of the application boundary is stored at doc/compliance/apps/application.boundary.md.
 The rendered output is saved to doc/compliance/rendered/apps/application.boundary.svg

+### Logical Data Model

+The logical data model will be auto-generated on each database migration.
+The rendered output is saved to doc/compliance/rendered/apps/data.logical.pdf

 ## Development

 These plugins may be helpful for editing diagrams.